RETURN TO SEARCH RESULTS

 Chapter Summary and Highlights

-Effective Class-Listening and Note-Taking Strategies
+Effective Classroom-Listening and Note-Taking Strategies

-Pre-Class Strategies: What to Do Before Class
+Pre-Class Strategies: What to Do before Class

-Listening and Note-Taking Strategies: What to Do During Class
+Listening and Note-Taking Strategies: What to Do during Class

-Post-Class Strategies: What to Do After Class
+Post-Class Strategies: What to Do after Class

 Strategic Reading

-Pre-Reading Strategies: What to Do Before Reading
+Pre-Reading Strategies: What to Do before Reading

-Strategies to Use During the Reading Process
+Strategies to Use during the Reading Process

-Post-Reading Strategies: What to Do After Reading
+Post-Reading Strategies: What to Do after Reading

 Strategic Studying: Learning Deeply and Remembering Longer